 Rachel's personal work is largely botanical based with a fascination towards the beauty of decay.
 Her work has been exhibited at Kew Gardens and the Garden Museum London.
 Including the ‘Faded Glory’ exhibited at the Garden Museum 2015.
 Rachel 'Autumn study' limited editions have been represented by the Francesca Maffo Gallery.

 'The Beauty of Decay' is her collaboration of limited edition prints with renowned floral installation artist Rebecca Louise Law.
-Exhibiting at Columbia Road gallery London, Chandran Gallery San Fransisco 2016, the Descanso garden in L.A, April 2018 and Nivaagaards Collection August 2018, Denmark and D-Day studio 'Relief Botanical' show, Woodstock USA, summer 2020.
+Exhibiting at Columbia Road gallery London, Chandran Gallery San Fransisco 2016, the Descanso garden in L.A, April 2018, Nivaagaards Collection August 2018, Denmark and D-Day studio 'Relief Botanical' show, Woodstock USA, summer 2020.

 She has also made TV appearances with Alan Titchmarsh, BBC Gardeners World and been a judge for Canon.